-- Plug your hardlock key into your COM or USB port. - 2.
-Insert the CD into the CDROM drive. - 3.
-Follow the instructions prompted by the program during installation.
+- 1. Plug your hardlock key into the computer's USB port.

+- 2. Insert the CD into the CD-ROM drive.

+- 3. Follow the on-screen instructions.

 1.2.2 CD Contents and Installation

 GrafNav / GrafNet is distributed on CD media.
 There are a number of folders on the CD containing additional programs and data.
 These include the following: